 Stocks as a Percent of Net Worth

-A stock investor with 80% of their net worth in stocks may want to hedge their stock portfolio more than someone with only 30% of their net wroth in stocks.
+A stock investor with 80% of their net worth in stocks may want to hedge their stock portfolio more than someone with only 30% of their net worth in stocks.

-The larger the percentage of net worth that is invested in stocks, the greater the amount of protection investors want from hedging.
+The larger the percentage of net worth that is invested in stocks, the greater the number of protection investors want from hedging.